adadesions/Clean-SO-EDA-Architecture/README.md

 - Use `RegisterComponentInHierarchy<T>()` to inject into scene MonoBehaviours
 - Use `SetActiveListOnBoolEvent` if you want to enable/disable many objects at once
-- You don’t need to register all SO Events unless they are injected (use in use cases or services)
+- You don't need to register all SO Events unless they are injected (use in use cases or services)
 - Keep UI logic dumb — let UseCases coordinate logic, and Events communicate results

 ---